awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/job_queue.md

 weight: 100
 ---

-We are going to create a job queue that is going to be associated to the two compute environments that we just created.
-We will also assign an order of preference for the compute environments.
+You are now going to create a Job Queue.
+The Job Queue is going to be associated with the two compute environments that we just created.
+We will assign an order of use for the Compute Environments using first the OnDemand environment and then the Spot.

 Run the following to generate the configuration file that will be used to create the job queue:

 ```
 export RENDERING_QUEUE_NAME=RenderingQueue